-Photographer Scott Frances returns to PSPF after sell-out classes the past three years to conduct a much-acclaimed architecture and interiors workshop.
+Photographer Scott Frances returns to PSPF after sell-out classes the past three years to conduct a unique and one-of-a-kind 1/2 day workshop.

 “It was just what I needed to get me to a new level in my career.
 It was well organized and I especially enjoyed interacting with my fellow students.
 Scott is an excellent instructor.
 His teaching style enabled us to cover a lot of ground in a short amount of time.
 He kept things interesting and relevant.
 He was also accessible and very willing to answer all of our questions no matter how dumb they might be”. –JUDY

 “Excellent experience.
 Scott is at the top of his game and to learn from someone like that is priceless.” – DAVID

 “Fantastic.
 Very committed to teaching, and deeply knowledgeable and accomplished.“ -ERIC

 “Amazing.
 Loved Scott and his dedication To teaching a great workshop.
 Scott is passionate and thoroughly knowledgeable.
 Loved his energy and dedication.
 Fantastic class” -HEIDI

 I was born to a NYC home filled with mid-century furniture, two older brothers, a cat, and a lot of art on the walls and books on the shelves.
 My father was a creative director at an advertising agency, my mother an editor for decorating magazines.
 When I wasn’t playing basketball I was mostly drawing and painting, often trying to copy Picasso’s.
 Looking back I can see that this environment presaged my path into photography.
 After completing my studies in journalism and art history at Northwestern University, I returned to NYC to work under the auspices of the legendary architectural photographer Ezra Stoller.
 It was during this time that I began to document the work of the great American modernist architect Richard Meier, a collaboration that spans three decades.